 Most modern battery systems include a smartphone app or web portal that lets you adjust operating modes, charge schedules, and reserve levels.
 Changing these settings seasonally can significantly improve your return on investment.

-Summer Settings
+Summer settings

 - Mode: Maximise self-consumption.
 The battery should charge from solar and discharge to cover evening loads automatically.